SerJosh/Y-gen/README.md

 | Redirected | When the "password reset" button is pressed, the user gets redirected to the page they visited before | Visit change sign in page page, click reset password| The user got redirected to password reset page | Pass |
 | email confirmation | when resseting password, email verifcation is sent | reset password and check if recieved email | recieved email | pass |

+#### Notable Bugs

+* On the pictures details page, it seems to think that there is missing closing tags that do not appear to be missing.
+In thepictures_detail.html template, on line 79 an if block is opened - then inside that, an inner if block is opened, which is closed on line 88.
+Then the div is close before closing the original if block.
+If the user is not authenticated - that closing tag won't appear.
+I have went to a mentor and tutor about this and they are both usuer how to fix it as it seems correct.

+* Regarding the 404.html validation, checking for errors on this page proved to be difficult as with the template tags, you can only use a url link to check the code, and with the 404, the url link will obviously be incorrect.

+* On the Product management page, when you edit or add an item, there is a field where you can add a favorite to a user.
+I did not intend for this and due to time constaints I was unable to fix it.

+* On custom_clearable_input_file.html there is a code in red, it works and i know the red isnt good, but no errors were thrown while implementing the website

 #### Technologies Used

 * Python